Genome Dark Zones

 Genome dark zones.

 There’s nothing shadowy going on in the dark regions of our genomes.
-They are “dark” because they haven’t been either entirely or correctly sequenced.
+They are “dark” because they haven’t been either entirely or correctly mapped

 The current and most common sequencing method is the problem.
 It’s fast, cheap, and good at finding point mutations and common variants.
 But the method, called “short-read,” sequences only short stretches of DNA.
 And, the pieces aren’t always reassembled in the correct order.
 Plus, it can’t parse long, repetitive sequences and large, duplicated chunks that can hide disease-causing variants.